Annual Fall Workshops

-Held early in the fall semester, the orientation is required for all new program directors, the training includes an overview of academics and the global knowledge GEP co-requisite; risk management, health, and safety; budgets and finances; reviewing student applications/student queries; orientations; and program timeline.
+Held early in the fall semester, the orientation is required for all new program directors.
+The training includes an overview of academics and the global knowledge GEP co-requisite; risk management, health, and safety; budgets and finances; reviewing student applications/student queries; orientations; and program timeline.

-Study Abroad Recruitment and Outreach Workshop
+Study Abroad Marketing and Recruitment Strategies

 This early fall semester session is for new and returning program directors to review recruitment strategies for group programs to ensure healthy program enrollments.
 Following the session, the Study Abroad Office typically holds a reception to welcome back returning faculty and staff from summer programs and to connect regarding upcoming programs.